 - 1. Basic concepts of geography

 - a.
 Geosphere

 - b.
 Physical, human and regional geography

-- c.
-Cultural appraisal of the earth

-- d.
-Spatial distribution and interaction

 - 2. Pedagogical analysis of the following

 - a.
 Temperature zones of the earth

 - b.
 Weather, climate and season

 - c.
 Maps as tools in geography learning

 - d.
-Indian Monsoon

-- e.
 Latitude and longitudes